Derek Chauvin pleads guilty to federal charges of violating George Floyd's civil rights - 1330 & 95.5 WFIN

 Lane was heard on body-camera footage played at Chauvin’s state trial this year suggesting that Floyd be turned on his side to alleviate his breathing.

-Lane, Kueng and Thao are scheduled to go on trial in March 2022.
-The former Minneapolis police officers are also facing federal charges over the killing of Floyd that outweigh state charges of aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter.
+Lane, Kueng and Thao are also scheduled to go on trial on state charges in March 2022 on state charges of aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter.
 They have all pleaded not guilty.

+According to a statement from the U.S. Department of Justice, Chauvin “admitted that he continued to use force even though he was aware that Mr. Floyd had stopped resisting, talking and moving, and even though he was aware that Mr. Floyd had lost consciousness and a pulse.”

+Chauvin also admitted, according to the DOJ statement, that he willfully violated Floyd’s constitutional right not to be deprived of liberty without due process of law, which included his right to be free from a police officer’s deliberate indifference to his serious medical needs.

 In a separate federal indictment, Chauvin also pleaded guilty to willfully depriving a 14-year-old Minneapolis resident of his constitutional right to be free from the use of unreasonable force by a police officer.
 The charges stem from an episode in September 2017 and allege that Chauvin, without legal justification, held the teenager by the throat, struck him multiple times in the head with a flashlight and held his knee on the boy’s neck and the upper back while he was handcuffed and in a prone position.